CDRH/datura/docs/3_manage/post_omeka_html.md

 Use the `-s` option to skip the generation step and only post to Omeka S (requires that you have already generated the needed docs).

+Use the `-m` option to skip the step of deleting and regenerating for media items that have already been ingested.
+(It will only do this if both the image and html are uploaded already).

 The media payload, set in html_and_media_ingest.py, must be structed in a specific way to add items.
 It is different in the case of html and iiif images.

 For an html field: